ADVOCACY AGENDA FOR

 TRANSLATORS WORKING IN COURT AND LEGAL SETTINGS

-According to the U.S. Census Bureau, in 2005 23.2 million U.S. residents or a little over 8 percent of the population had limited English speaking abilities.
-Title VI of the Civil Rights Act of 1964, Executive Order 13166 issued in 2000, and numerous state laws and regulations require language services for these individuals.
-Providing this assistance in judicial settings is particularly important for victims, defendants, civil litigants, and witnesses and requires the services of well-trained and highly-skilled, professional interpreters and translators.
+According to the American Community Survey Report of 2011, 22.4 percent of the U.S. population spoke English “not well” or “not at all.”
+Title VI of the Civil Rights Act of 1964, Executive Order 13166, and numerous state laws and regulations require language services to ensure meaningful access to programs and activities for these individuals.
+Providing this assistance in judicial settings is particularly important for victims, defendants, civil litigants, and witnesses; and requires the services of well-trained and highly skilled professional interpreters and translators.

-The National Association of Judiciary Interpreters and Translators (NAJIT) was founded in 1978 in order to build professionalism among interpreters and translators working in the courts and other judicial and law-enforcement settings, to advocate in support of state and federal court and legal interpreter and translator programs, and to educate the public about the need for qualified and well-trained professional judiciary interpreters and translators.
+The National Association of Judiciary Interpreters and Translators (NAJIT) was founded in 1978 in order to build professionalism among interpreters and translators working in the courts and other legal and law-enforcement settings, to support language access to the courts, and to educate the public about the need for qualified and well-trained professional judiciary interpreters and translators.

 March 27, 2014 - NAJIT supports the Department of Justice’s ongoing initiative to require state judiciary systems to provide interpreters for all parties, witnesses, and victims, and others who come in contact with the courts, regardless of their ability to pay.